iKenndac/new-blog/content/posts/2009-04-10-on-great-customer-service.markdown

 - Gadgets
 ---

-In November 2008, I bought a pair of Sennheiser <a href="http://www.sennheiser.com/sennheiser/home_en.nsf/product.html?ReadForm&path=private_headphones_audiophile-headphones&product=005343&row=2" target=_"blank">HD 595</a> headphones.
+In November 2008, I bought a pair of Sennheiser <a href="http://www.sennheiser.com/sennheiser/home_en.nsf/product.html?ReadForm&path=private_headphones_audiophile-headphones&product=005343&row=2">HD 595</a> headphones.
 A few weeks ago, they developed a really annoying rattle in the left can, so I set about looking for the receipt so I could take them back.
 It or the original packaging were nowhere to be found.

 I don't live near the store I bought them from - <a href="http://www.richersounds.com/" target="_blank">Richer Sounds</a> in Watford - so I phoned them up and asked if I could return them to a different store.
 They said yes, and also offered to look for my receipt on their system - an offer I accepted, but they couldn't find me.